 The story of the Jacob and Regina (Gross) Rueck family continues in Oregon.
 Jacob Rueck Sr. sold his farm in Van Wert County in 1884 and most of the family moved to Oregon.

 Family members that moved to Oregon: Jacob and Regina, Johann George, Jacob Jr., Catherine “Katie”, David, Regina, and Carl.
-Fred moved on to Kansas and Christine stayed in Ohio.
+Fred moved on to Kansas and changed the spelling of his surname to Ruck.
+Christine stayed in Ohio.

 I located Jacob Rueck Sr. and his children in Barlow, Clackamas County, enumerated in the 1900 US census.
 Regina passed away in 1889 and Jacob Sr. was living with three of his children.
 Jacob Sr. was listed as a widower.
 His date of birth was December 1828 and he was 71 years old.
 Others in the household were David (son), 31; Regina (daughter), 29; Carl (son), 27; Rosa (grand niece), 16; and Emma (grand niece), 14.